benjithompson/PerfectoExamplePages/SUPABASE_SETUP.md

   PRIMARY KEY (parameter_name, parameter_value)
 );

--- Create function to increment total requests
-CREATE OR REPLACE FUNCTION increment_total_requests() RETURNS void AS $$
-BEGIN
-  UPDATE session SET total_requests = total_requests + 1 WHERE id = 1;
-END;
-$$ LANGUAGE plpgsql;

 -- Enable Row Level Security (RLS)
-ALTER TABLE session ENABLE ROW LEVEL SECURITY;
 ALTER TABLE request_counts ENABLE ROW LEVEL SECURITY;

--- Create policies to allow all operations (for public access) CREATE POLICY "Allow all access to session" ON session FOR ALL USING (true) WITH CHECK (true);
+-- Create policy to allow all operations (for public access) CREATE POLICY "Allow all access to request_counts" ON request_counts FOR ALL USING (true) WITH CHECK (true);

-CREATE POLICY "Allow all access to request_counts" ON request_counts FOR ALL USING (true) WITH CHECK (true);
 ```